Nickelodeon Animation Studio

-Nickelodeon Animation Studio is an American animation studio owned by Paramount Global.
-It has created many original television programs for Nickelodeon, such as SpongeBob SquarePants, The Fairly OddParents, Rugrats and Avatar: The Last Airbender, among various others.
-Since the 2010s, the studio has also produced its own series based on preexisting IP purchased by Paramount Global, such as Teenage Mutant Ninja Turtles and Winx Club.
-In November 2019, Nickelodeon Animation Studio signed a multiple-year output deal for Netflix, which will include producing content, in both new and preexisting IP, for the streaming platform.
+Nickelodeon Animation Studio Inc. (also known as Nickelodeon Animation Studios and Nick Animation) is an American animation studio owned by Paramount Skydance Corporation through the Nickelodeon Group.
+It has created many original animated television programs for Nickelodeon, Nicktoons, and Nick Jr., such as SpongeBob SquarePants, The Fairly OddParents, Rugrats, Avatar: The Last Airbender, and The Loud House, among various others.
+Since the 2010s, the studio has also produced its own series based on preexisting IP purchased by Paramount Skydance Corporation, such as Teenage Mutant Ninja Turtles and Winx Club.
+In November 2019, Nickelodeon Animation Studio signed a multiple-year output deal for Netflix, which will include producing content, in both new and preexisting IP, for the streaming platform, while also doing so for Paramount+.

-The studio was founded in 1990, originally named Games Productions Inc. and later Games Animation.
-It oversaw the production of three animated programs for Nickelodeon: Doug, Rugrats, and The Ren & Stimpy Show.
+The studio was founded in 1992 under the name Games Animation Inc. as a subsidiary of a pre-existing company named Games Productions (now known as Nickelodeon Productions).
+It oversaw the production of three animated programs for Nickelodeon: Doug, Rugrats and The Ren & Stimpy Show.
 In 1992, Nickelodeon began work on Games Animation's first fully in-house series, Rocko's Modern Life.
 Games Animation produced much of the network's mid-1990s output in partnership with other animation companies like Klasky Csupo.
 In 1998, the studio moved from Studio City, California to Burbank with the construction of a new facility.
 It was renamed Nickelodeon Animation Studio and later Nickelodeon Studios Burbank.
 In 1999, a second facility in New York City was opened, named Nickelodeon Animation Studio New York.